ONEmCommunications/documents/docs/getting_started/nodejs.md

 ## Test the app

-In the developer portal, select the *Test Client* tab and register your mobile number.
-Then in the input field, enter `#` followed by your app's name, for example `#HELLO` if your app is called *hello*.
+In the Developer Portal, select the *Test Client* tab and register your mobile number.
+Then in the input field, enter `#` followed by your app's name, for example `#HELLO.WORLD` if your app is called *hello.world*.

 If you have completed everything correctly, the ONEm system should respond with a menu, similar to the below: